Griesbacher/nagflux/README.md

 Nagflux is fully integrated in [OMD-Labs](https://github.com/ConSol/omd), as well as Histou is.
 Therefor if you wanna try it out, it's maybe easier to install OMD-Labs.

 ## Perfdata Template
-Nagflux supports a couple of Perfdata templates (see `main_test.go` for all supported formats).
-By default it assumes you have the OMD format.
+Nagflux supports a couple of Perfdata templates (see `main_test.go` for some supported formats).
+By default it assumes you have the [OMD formattemplate](https://github.com/ConSol/omd/blob/labs/packages/nagflux/skel/etc/nagflux/nagios_nagflux.cfg).
 If you are setting this up manually (not using OMD) please ensure your perfdata template is as follows:

 **Host**
 ```